 473 Advertising Campaigns (3).
 Prerequisite, JOMC 271 or 272.
 Planning and executing advertising campaigns; types and methods of advertising research; the economic function of advertising in society.

 474 The Branding of Me (3).
+Prerequisite, JOMC 477.
 What have you done to brand yourself?
 Students will use YouTube, Twitter, and Facebook in a calculated plan with other new-media marketing tools to land that first job.

 475 Concepts of Marketing (3).
-Designed for students anticipating careers in advertising, public relations, or related areas, this course teaches the vocabulary and basic concepts of marketing as it will be practiced, emphasizing the role of mass communication.
+Designed to provide the larger business context for students anticipating careers in advertising, public relations, and other media industries, the course teaches the vocabulary and basic concepts of marketing as it will be practiced.

 476 Ethical Issues and Sports Communication (3).
 Permission of the instructor.
 Ethical dilemmas and decisions in the commercialization and coverage of sports, including the influence of television, pressure to change traditions and standards for monetary reasons, and negative influences on athletes.

 477 New Media Technologies: Their Impact on the Future of Advertising, Marketing, and Public Relations (3).
 This course will introduce you to the nontraditional, future vision required to be successful in advertising, marketing, and public relations and the more personal, individualized technologies that will grab people's attention in the future.

 478 Media Marketing (3).
 Prerequisite, JOMC 137.
 Principles and practices of retail advertising in all media, with emphasis on selling, writing, and layout of retail advertising for the print media.